ncri/ajaxify_rails/README.md

       "<div id='my_fancy_widget_html'> some html </div>"
     end

-And then, on the client side hook into Ajaxify via the handle_extra_content callback and select the widget html via #ajaxify_content:
+And then, on the client side hook into Ajaxify using the `handle_extra_content` callback and select the widget html via `#ajaxify_content`:

     Ajaxify.handle_extra_content = ->
       $('#my_fancy_widget').html $('#ajaxify_content #my_fancy_widget_html').html()

-### Reference: All Options and Callbacks
+### Reference: All Javascript Options and Callbacks

-Here is a reference of all options and callbacks you can set on the client side via Ajaxify.<i>option_or_callback</i> = :
+Here is a reference of all options and callbacks you can set on the client side via `Ajaxify.<i>option_or_callback</i> =` :

     Option/Callback        Default      Description

     active                 true         Toggles link ajaxification.
     content_container     'main'        Id of the container to insert the main content into ("yield wrapper"). base_path_regexp       null         Regex hint for applications with root url redirects.

     on_before_load         null         Callback: Called before the ajaxify request is started. on_success             null         Callback: Called when an ajaxify requests finished successfully. on_success_once        null         Callback: Like on_success but only called once. handle_extra_content   null         Callback: Called before extra content is stripped from the ajax request's response.

     flash_types            ['notice']   Flash types your Rails app uses.
 E.g. ['notice', 'warning', 'error'] flash_effect           null         Callback: Called for each flash type after flash is set. clear_flash_effect     null         Callback: Called for each flash type whenever flash message is not present

 Also check the example app source code for usage: https://github.com/ncri/ajaxify_rails_demo_app